symfony/symfony-docs/quick_tour/en/03-The-Controller.markdown

 --------------

 That's all there is to it, and I'm not even sure we have spent the allocated 10 minutes.
-Templates and controllers are the bread and butter of web developers.
-Oh wait, and bugs too!
-But there is an easy way to avoid most of
-them: automated tests.
-That's the topic of the next part.
+In the previous part, we saw how to extend the templating system with helpers.
+But everything can extended or replaced in Symfony2 with bundles.
+That's the topic of the next part of this tutorial.